-For all firms, where a fine is to be imposed, the decision maker will determine the penalty as a percentage of annual domestic turnover, up to a maximum of 5% of domestic turnover from SRA authorised activities, taken from the most recent year's firm submission prior to referral to the decision maker.
+For all firms, where a fine is to be imposed, the decision maker will usually determine the penalty as a percentage of annual domestic turnover, up to a maximum of 5% of domestic turnover from SRA authorised activities, taken from the most recent year's firm submission prior to referral to the decision maker.
+The term 'annual domestic turnover' means the turnover in England and Wales of the body from SRA authorised activities.